 Subject to the terms of the contract of employment, where an employee is employed pursuant to a series of maximum or fixed term contracts of employment, they may be found to be an ongoing employee.
 This can have consequences for their entitlements on termination of employment and the potential claims they can make against their former employer.

 Employees can also be engaged as casual employees.
-A person is a casual employee if, when they are offered a job, this job does not include a firm advance commitment to continuing and indefinite work according to an agreed pattern of work and the person accepts the offer knowing that there is no firm advance commitment.
+A person is a casual employee if, when they are offered a job, this job does not include a firm advance commitment to continuing and indefinite work and they are entitled to receive a casual loading or specific casual rate.
 In practice, this means that a casual employee is one whose working arrangements are irregular, uncertain and discontinuous: each period of employment is a separate engagement.

 Written contracts of employment are recommended but there is no general rule that they be made in writing.
 In the absence of a written contract of employment, the common law will imply various other terms into the employment relationship including the duty to comply with reasonable and lawful directions, the duty to use care and skill in the performance of duties, the duty of good faith and fidelity, the duty of confidence and termination of employment on the provision of reasonable notice.